Drinking in the workplace

 The 2012/13 NZ Health Survey asked NZ drinkers if they had worked while under the influence of alcohol in the last 12 months.
 They found that:

 - 6.8% responded 'yes' - This equates to about 165,000 drinkers (8.8% males, 4.6% females)

 Thirteen percent of Pacific and 12% of Māori drinkers who had worked in the past year reported working at least once when under the influence of alcohol compared with 6.5% of European/Other and 4.7 % of Asian drinkers in the past year.

 Operating machinery under the influence of alcohol

-The 2012/13 survey also found that 3.3% of drinkers who had operated machinery did so at least once while under the influence of alcohol in the past year.
+The 2012/13 NZ Health Survey also found that 3.3% of drinkers who had operated machinery did so at least once while under the influence of alcohol in the past year.
 This equates to around 65,000 drinkers.